 Process for setting up a private limited company in India by foreigners: The brief steps required for setting up a company are as follows:

-Phases Activity Steps
+Phases | Activity | Steps |

-I Obtaining Director’s Identification Number # (DIN) & Digital Signature (DSC) for the proposed directors a.
-Obtaining the proof of identity and proof of address from the proposed directors (notarized and apostiled in case of foreign directors)
+I | Obtaining Director’s Identification Number # (DIN) & Digital Signature (DSC) for the proposed directors | a.
+Obtaining the proof of identity and proof of address from the proposed directors (notarized and apostiled in case of foreign directors) b.
+Filing of DIN for the proposed directors and obtaining DSC c.
+At the time of incorporation of company, it is mandatory to submit particulars of registered office. |

-II Filing of name approval a.
+II | Filing of name approval | a.
 Filing of form for seeking name availability with Registrar of Companies (In case there are corporate shareholders, the company would have to draft a board resolution for seeking name approval.
 The board resolution and powers to incorporate a company). b.
-Obtaining name approval
+Obtaining name approval |

-III Filing of charter, location of registered office and details of directors a.
+III | Filing of charter, location of registered office and details of directors | a.
 Drafting of charter of company (memorandum and articles of association) and other forms for filing with ROC. b.
 Sending the subscriber's sheet for execution & authentication, in case of non-.resident shareholders c.
 Filing of forms with ROC d.
-Obtaining Certificate of Incorporation
+Obtaining Certificate of Incorporation |

-IV Post incorporation formalities a.
+IV | Post incorporation formalities | a.
 Obtaining permanent account number (PAN), opening the bank accounts, tax deduction account number (TAN) for the company. b.
-Filing with Reserve Bank of India for the subscriber (initial) capital.
+Filing with Reserve Bank of India for the subscriber (initial) capital. |

 Alternatively the foreign investor can also acquire shares in existing company: Subject to FDI sectoral policy (relating to sectoral caps and entry routes), applicable laws and other conditionality’s including security conditions, non-resident investors can also invest in Indian companies by purchasing/acquiring existing shares from Indian shareholders or from other non-resident shareholders.

-• The Form FC-TRS should be submitted to the AD Category-I Bank, within 60 days from the date of receipt of the amount of consideration.
+- The Form FC-TRS should be submitted to the AD Category-I Bank, within 60 days from the date of receipt of the amount of consideration.
 The onus of submission of the Form FC-TRS within the given timeframe would be on the transferor/transferee, resident in India.

-• The sale consideration in respect of equity instruments purchased by a person resident outside India, remitted into India through normal banking channels, shall be subjected to a Know Your Customer (KYC) check by the remittance receiving AD Category-I bank.
+- The sale consideration in respect of equity instruments purchased by a person resident outside India, remitted into India through normal banking channels, shall be subjected to a Know Your Customer (KYC) check by the remittance receiving AD Category-I bank.

-• Prior permission of RBI in certain cases for transfer of capital instruments: (i) Transfer is at a price which falls outside the pricing guidelines specified by the Reserve Bank from time to time and the transaction does not fall under the exception given in para 3.4.5.2. of FDI policy that can be seen from the Page No.22 & 23 of the following link-([PDF]0 byteshttp://dipp.nic.in/English/Policies/FDI_Circular_01_2013.pdf[PDF]0 bytes),(ii) Transfer of capital instruments by the non-resident acquirer involving deferment of payment of the amount of consideration, (iii) Transfer of any capital instrument, by way of gift by a person resident in India to a person resident outside India.
+- Prior permission of RBI in certain cases for transfer of capital instruments: (i) Transfer is at a price which falls outside the pricing guidelines specified by the Reserve Bank from time to time and the transaction does not fall under the exception given in para 3.4.5.2. of FDI policy that can be seen from the Page No.22 & 23 of the following link-(0 byteshttp://dipp.nic.in/English/Policies/FDI_Circular_01_2013.pdf0 bytes),(ii) Transfer of capital instruments by the non-resident acquirer involving deferment of payment of the amount of consideration, (iii) Transfer of any capital instrument, by way of gift by a person resident in India to a person resident outside India.

-• Indian companies have been granted general permission for conversion of External Commercial Borrowings (ECB) (excluding those deemed as ECB) in convertible foreign currency into equity shares/fully compulsorily and mandatorily convertible preference shares, subject to the conditions and reporting requirements.
+- Indian companies have been granted general permission for conversion of External Commercial Borrowings (ECB) (excluding those deemed as ECB) in convertible foreign currency into equity shares/fully compulsorily and mandatorily convertible preference shares, subject to the conditions and reporting requirements.

-• General permission is also available for issue of shares/preference shares against lump sum technical know-how fee, royalty, subject to entry route, sectoral cap and pricing guidelines (as per the provision of para 3.4.2 above) and compliance with applicable tax laws.
+- General permission is also available for issue of shares/preference shares against lump sum technical know-how fee, royalty, subject to entry route, sectoral cap and pricing guidelines (as per the provision of para 3.4.2 above) and compliance with applicable tax laws.

-• Issue of equity shares under the FDI policy is allowed under the Government route for the following: (i) import of capital goods/ machinery/ equipment (excluding second-hand machinery), subject to compliance with the conditions & (ii) pre-operative/ pre-incorporation expenses (including payments of rent etc.), subject to compliance with the conditions
+- Issue of equity shares under the FDI policy is allowed under the Government route for the following: (i) import of capital goods/ machinery/ equipment (excluding second-hand machinery), subject to compliance with the conditions & (ii) pre-operative/ pre-incorporation expenses (including payments of rent etc.), subject to compliance with the conditions

-The details on forms, conditions and guidelines can be seen from the Page No.20 to 29 of the following link- ([PDF]0 byteshttp://dipp.nic.in/English/Policies/FDI_Circular_01_2013.pdf[PDF]0 bytes)
+The details on forms, conditions and guidelines can be seen from the Page No.20 to 29 of the following link- (0 byteshttp://dipp.nic.in/English/Policies/FDI_Circular_01_2013.pdf0 bytes)

 Q.9 What are the instruments allowed for receiving FDI?